louisebohlin/yearbook/README.md

 1. Google!
 In English, type in the error message if there is one, search within the language you're using (ie CSS, JavaScript etc).
 2. Ask your code buddies in your Company.
 3. Ask your fellow students in Slack.
-4. Ask Damien or David.
+4. Ask David.
 Please note: we are part of a sharing community - share the answer with your fellows.

 ---